Seven Years Ago Today:

 The baseball gods are on peyote and throwing flaming furniture off the roof, and there isn’t a damned thing we can do about it.

-The Rangers, and their fans would whine and complain about the bat flip for, well, 4 years now.
-But of course, if it has been the opposite, they would have enjoyed the bat flip.
+The Rangers and their fans would whine and complain about the bat flip for, well, seven years now.
+But of course, if it had been the opposite, they would have enjoyed the bat flip.
 Roughned Odor has flipped the bat many times since (and, of course, never in as big a moment).

 I’m sure you have it imprinted on your memory, but I’m ok with seeing it again and again.